+Now, finally, just two things we might do practically, this will take some getting there.

 1.)
-Openly Expect disciples to learn the things that Jesus taught us to do.
-At present there is no such expectation.
-If someone is doing it, they are considered oddities.
-In Sunday School, we expect children to do it.
-We need to maintain it across the board.
-In education, children respond to expectations.
-If you don't expect them to not learn, they won't learn.

-We need to have expectations that people would learn in such a way they would automatically do the things Jesus said.
-That would solve most of the problems we have in the local congregations.
-All the problems come out of failure at the lower level.
-If we want to do with those problems, we don't deal with them directly, we deal with the roots that cause that.
+Expect - But first, openly expect disciples to learn to do the things that Jesus taught us to do.
+Openly expect.
+At present, there is no such expectation.
+If someone shows up, and they're actually doing it, they are regarded as oddities.
+They're welcomed, if they don't become too troublesome.
+But there's no expectation that people will do it.
+Actually, in our Sunday schools, often, we sort of expect the children to do it and they know that.
+And what we need to do is just to maintain that across the board.
+If grandson needs to do it, grandpa needs to do it, too.
+And we need to expect them to do that.
+We know in education generally, that children respond to expectations.
+That if you have a class, and you think they're a bunch of dummies, and they...and you don't expect them to learn, they will not learn, generally.
+That if you have expectations, and they're realistic, of course, and all of that, they will actually respond to them positively.
+And so we need to have expectations that people would learn in such a way that they would automatically, more or less automatically, do the things that Jesus said.
+That would solve most of our problems that we have in the local congregations.
+All of the problems that churches wind up dealing with from not enough in the offering to ordaining homosexuals, or whatever you want to mention, comes out of failure at the lower level.
+And if we want to deal with those problems, we don't deal with them directly we deal with the roots, the causes of that.
+And so we need to expect.

-- 2.)
-Announce you teach people to do the things Jesus said to do.
-[32:50] That will be misperceived.
-Communication will not be smooth but it can be done. - \ Kilmake Presbyterian Church, Ireland now states it.
+2.)
+Announce [33:04] - Secondly, and this this will be a good place to begin, is announce that you teach people to do the things Jesus said to do.
+Now, that will be misperceived the communications will not be smooth, but you can be done.